Dr Bjarne Wernicke-Olesen

 Silje’s PhD research is concerned with the relationship between Hindu scriptures and religious practice.
 She has conducted research on the role of Śākta texts and ritual performances during Navarātri in Benares, combining textual and ethnographic research methods.
 In this regard she has worked primarily on Puranic textual material and ritual handbooks.
-Her role in the Śākta Traditions project is to look further into the neglected Śākta upa-purāṇas, being particularly concerned with the intersection of Sanskrit-Brahmanic and Tantric goddess traditions in these texts.
+Her role in the Śākta Traditions research programme is to look further into the neglected Śākta upa-purāṇas, being particularly concerned with the intersection of Sanskrit-Brahmanic and Tantric goddess traditions in these texts.

-Silje is co-author on a Danish standard introduction to Hinduism with a focus on Varanasi (Systime, 2015) and is currently working on a Danish translation of the Haṭhapradīpikā.
+Silje is co-author on a Danish introduction to Hinduism with a focus on Varanasi (Systime, 2015) and is currently working on a Danish translation of the Haṭhapradīpikā.
 She has also published articles on the Navarātri festival and the Devīmāhātmya.

 Dr Rajan Khatiwoda

 Researcher and Kathmandu Office Honorary Leader